-When a merge is done the Patient Resource shall use the link with the link.type set to “replaced-by” and the link.other will be a reference to the surviving Patient Resource.
+When a merge is needed the Patient Resource to be deprecated shall be included and have a link element populated with the link.type set to “replaced-by” and the link.other set to a reference to the surviving Patient Resource.

 When a Patient needs to be associated to a related person (such as parents) the Patient Resource shall use the link with a link.type set to “seealso” and the link.other will be a reference to a RelatedPerson Resource.